-The WordPress Gutenberg block editor has plenty of hidden productivity gems built-in.
-Features such as keyboard shortcuts and UI enhancements that can help us get things done faster.
+The WordPress Gutenberg block editor has plenty of hidden productivity gems built in.
+Features such as keyboard shortcuts and UI enhancements can help us get things done faster.
 They’re especially nice for those menial tasks like duplicating blocks or repositioning them to fit a particular layout.
 But that’s only the beginning.

 Today, we’ll introduce you to four features that you can use to get your content-crafting projects done in record time.

 Just like your favorite operating system, Gutenberg comes with some handy keyboard shortcuts.
 That’s a good thing because using a mouse or trackpad to open up option menus can become tedious on large projects.

 There’s even a keyboard short that will show display (you guessed it) the full array of available shortcuts:

 Whenever you need to use more than one instance of a particular block on your page, this one will save tons of time.
 For example, it’s great for adding multiple rows of columns or separators that you want to spread throughout your content.

 Ctrl + Alt + T or After Selected Blocks